 The effective $Pm$ of most global models so far is larger than one, which may be a problem with respect to solar realism.
-Here, our new results hint at a little piece of good news: the overall similarity between our $Pm=0.5$ and $Pm=4$ runs suggests that large-scale dynamos with hemispheric helicity distributions, and their saturation at large $Rm$, may only be weakly dependent on $Pm$ at large $Re$.
-Further support for this hypothesis comes from our earlier remark that turbulent fluxes of helicity, which are essential to excite dynamo waves, should plateau at large $Re$.
+Here, the new results hint at a little piece of good news: the overall similarity between the $Pm=0.5$ and $Pm=4$ runs suggests that large-scale dynamos with hemispheric helicity distributions, and their saturation at large $Rm$, may only be weakly dependent on $Pm$ at large $Re$.
+Further support for this hypothesis comes from my earlier remark that turbulent helicity fluxes, which are key to the excitation of dynamo waves, should plateau at large $Re$.

-Finally, S01 is above the critical small-scale dynamo (SSD) threshold at $Pm=0.5$ which, considering its similarity with T06 at $Pm=4$, suggests that the issue of SSD/no SSD \citep{hotta16,hotta21,warnecke25} may only be secondary to the production of a dynamo with a large-scale component (Kazantsev-model analyses \citep{malyshkin07,malyshkin09} suggest that the helical dynamo at large $Rm$ is a self-consistent unified multiscale mode like that simulated here, not the mere composition of different modes).
+Finally, S01 is above the critical small-scale dynamo (SSD) threshold at $Pm=0.5$; considering its similarity with T06 at $Pm=4$, this suggests that the issue of SSD--no SSD \citep{hotta16,hotta21,warnecke25} may only be secondary to the production of a dynamo with a large-scale component (Kazantsev-model analyses \citep{malyshkin07,malyshkin09} suggest that the helical dynamo at large $Rm$ is a self-consistent unified multiscale mode like that I simulated, not the mere composition of different modes).
 The relative vigor of small-scale fields at different $Rm$ and $Pm$ are nevertheless likely to strongly affect the broader turbulent dynamics and how magnetic fields and differential rotation interact.
-This particular issue can not be easily examined within our simplified framework.
+This particular issue cannot be easily examined within my simplified framework.